 Historical Note:

 As I say, this piece had become so horrendously long that I was forced to split it years ago.
-There was also considerable addition and expansion, thanks to explorations made in an e-mail discussion in the year after the release of DHs.
+There was also further addition and expansion, thanks to explorations made in an e-mail discussion in the year following the release of DHs.

 Basically this and its companion piece are a historical survey of the kind of explorations on possibilities regarding the Horcruxes, mostly produced after HBP once we knew that we were going to have to be dealing with them.
 That puzzle kept the fandom fairly well occupied for the couple of years before we got the final book.